Solving multivariate polynomial systems and an invariant from commutative algebra: Solving degree and degree(s) of regularity

 The second notion of degree of regularity is more recent.
-To the extent of our knowledge it has been introduced by Dubois and Gama \cite{DG10}, and later has been used by several authors such as Ding, Yang, and Schmidt \cite{DS13,DY13}.
-This degree of regularity can be read immediately from an instance of the algorithm $F_4$ which is implemented in MAGMA, as we explain in Remark \ref{rem-dreginMAGMA}.
+To the extent of our knowledge it has been introduced by Dubois and Gama \cite{DG10}, and later has been used by several authors such as Ding, Schmidt, and Yang \cite{DS13,DY13}.
 The definition we present here is taken from \cite{DS13}, and differs slightly from the original one of Dubois and Gama.